-Low-income communities in America are disproportionately affected by climate change, yet seldom have the resources to help finance solutions to beneficial changes.
+Low-income communities in America are disproportionately affected by climate change, yet seldom have the resources to help finance solutions such as solar power.

 Cities, home to the urban poor, will face greater temperatures as a result of the heat island effect, a result of human activities and infrastructure.
 This warming then threatens at-risk elderly and children who lack adequate resources to prepare and adapt to these rapid changes.